 Nasopharyngeal cultures, direct fluorescent antibody testing, and polymerase chain reaction (PCR) testing

-The catarrhal stage is often difficult to distinguish from bronchitis Acute Bronchitis Acute bronchitis is inflammation of the tracheobronchial tree, commonly following an upper respiratory infection that occurs in patients without chronic lung disorders The cause is almost always... read more or influenza Influenza Influenza is a viral respiratory infection causing fever, coryza, cough, headache, and malaise.
+The catarrhal stage is often difficult to distinguish from bronchitis Acute Bronchitis Acute bronchitis is inflammation of the tracheobronchial tree, commonly following an upper respiratory infection in the absence of chronic lung disorders.
+The cause is almost always a viral... read more or influenza Influenza Influenza is a viral respiratory infection causing fever, coryza, cough, headache, and malaise.
 Mortality is possible during seasonal epidemics, particularly among high-risk patients (eg, those... read more .
-Adenovirus infections Adenovirus Infections Infection with one of the many adenoviruses may be asymptomatic or result in specific syndromes, including mild respiratory infections, keratoconjunctivitis, gastroenteritis, cystitis, and primary... read more and tuberculosis Tuberculosis (TB) Tuberculosis (TB) is a chronic, progressive mycobacterial infection, often with a period of latency following initial infection.
-TB most commonly affects the lungs.
-Symptoms include productive... read more should also be considered.
+Adenovirus infections Adenovirus Infections Infection with one of the many adenoviruses may be asymptomatic or result in specific syndromes, including mild respiratory infections, keratoconjunctivitis, gastroenteritis, cystitis, and primary... read more and tuberculosis Tuberculosis (TB) Tuberculosis is a chronic, progressive mycobacterial infection, often with an asymptomatic latent period following initial infection.
+Tuberculosis most commonly affects the lungs.
+Symptoms include... read more should also be considered.

 Cultures of nasopharyngeal specimens are positive for B. pertussis in 80 to 90% of cases in the catarrhal and early paroxysmal stages.
 Because special media and prolonged incubation are required, the laboratory should be notified that pertussis is suspected.

 Specific fluorescent antibody testing of nasopharyngeal smears accurately diagnoses pertussis but is not as sensitive as culture.
 Paired acute and convalescent serologic testing may be helpful.